pure-data/deken/docs/file-format.md

     The archive should contain a single directory at the top level that is named exactly like the `$NAME` of the externals package.
-    For example a `freeverb~` externals package would contain a directory "`freeverb~/`" at the top level of the zipfile in which the externals live.
+    For example a `freeverb~` externals package would contain a directory "`freeverb~/`" at the top level of the ZIP file in which the externals live.

 The version string must be enclosed by square brackets (`[]`) and start with a `v`.